zeroone2numeral2/sticker-thief/README.md

 - export a sticker pack as a zip of png files
 - bonus: stickers added to a pack inherits all the emojis bind to the original sticker, by hacking around with the Telegram API

-## Disclaimer

-Using this kind of bots is an horrible solution.
-You are taking away from the community content made by other users to anonymize it by including it in your custom packs.
-This strongly arms good packs' sharing - and sometimes stickers appropriation may also fall into copyright infringement.

-If you respect other people's work, want to give credits to the original pack creators and want to share the packs from which you took your favourite stickers, please use [@MyPackBot](https://t.me/MyPackBot).
-I can guarantee you this bot is great

 ## Running the bot

 #### Native